Skip to main content

 How is Fervor Studio measuring remodeling contractor websites?

 Same process on every brand.
 We capture screenshots at desktop and mobile width across every page our crawler can reach.
 We read the underlying page (forms, structured markup, phone and email links, NARI/NKBA badges, review widgets, before-and-after galleries).
 We run axe-core 4.10.2 against WCAG 2.1 AA.
 And we measure Core Web Vitals with Google Lighthouse 13.3.0.
 That's about 150 individual measurements per page.
-The Fervor Grade rubric then scores what we captured.
+The Fervor Grade Framework then scores what we captured.

 Source: Fervor Studio, Contractor CRO Index 2026 (n=146 remodeling brands)